SwenneHacks/TerminalScreenSaver/README.md

 #### Collaboration:

-Credits to Naomi Sterk for this amazingly fun project!
+All credits to Naomi Sterk for working with me on this amazingly fun project!